pyrotek45/avon/tutorial/STYLE_GUIDE.md

 5. **Use pipe operator for chaining** - Makes data transformations readable
 6. **Validate inputs with `assert`** - Catch errors early
 7. **Use default parameters** - Make functions flexible with `?` syntax
-8. **Comment the "why"** - Explain design decisions, not obvious code
+8. **Comment the "why"** - Explain design decisions, not obvious code.
+Future you doesn't remember what past you was thinking.
+Past you was probably caffeinated anyway.

 ## Additional Resources